prateek041/me/writings/tech/home.md

 description: "Tech and how it affected my Life"
 ---

-# Tech changed my life, it is powerful
+Tech is to me what art was to Picasso.